puppetlabs/puppet-docs/source/pe/2.5/install_what_and_where.markdown

 ##Software

 ###<i>What</i>

 All working components of PE, excluding configuration files.
 These are files you are not likely to need to change.

 ###<i>Where</i>

 All PE software (excluding config files) is installed under `/opt/puppet`.

 * Executable binaries are in `/opt/puppet/bin` and `/opt/puppet/sbin`.
 * Optionally, you can choose at install time to symlink the most common binaries into `/usr/local/bin`.
 * The Puppet modules included with PE are installed in `/opt/puppet/share/puppet/modules`.
-Don't edit this directory to add modules of your own; instead, install them in `/etc/puppetlabs/puppet/modules`.
+Don't edit this directory to add modules of your own.
+Instead, install them in `/etc/puppetlabs/puppet/modules`.
 * MCollective plugins are installed in `/opt/puppet/libexec/mcollective/`.
 If you are adding new plugins to your PE agent nodes, you should distribute them via Puppet.

 ##Configuration Files

 ###<i>What</i>

  Files used to configure Puppet and its subsidiary components.
 These are the files you will likely change to accomodate the needs of your environment.

 ###<i>Where</i>

 Puppet Enterprise's configuration files all live under `/etc/puppetlabs`, with subdirectories for each of PE's components.

 * Puppet's `confdir` is in `/etc/puppetlabs/puppet`.
 This directory contains the [`puppet.conf`](/guides/configuring.html) file, the site manifest (`manifests/site.pp`), and the `modules` directory.
 * [MCollective's](orchestration_overview.html) config files are in `/etc/puppetlabs/mcollective`.
 * The console's config files are in `/etc/puppetlabs/puppet-dashboard`.